 I also included the right angle, acute angle, and obtuse angle even though they aren’t really shapes.

 You may think learning all those shapes was overwhelming for him, but it really wasn't.
 He loved looking at his cards, and had no problem learning the shapes.
+The key was finding a learning material that he enjoyed.

 The cards I'm showing here have labels, which can be helpful for a while, especially if your child is learning to read.
 But you may need to eventually make new cards without labels.
 If you don't, she may come to think it's only a rectangle if the word "rectangle" is written on the card.
 Removing the label will help her to generalize these concepts and to recognize them with or without the labels.